Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

 \subsection{Time Complexity}

-In the stage of constructing the combinatorial graph $\mathcal{G}$, the time complexity of the approximate similarity sorting including cosine similarity computation $\mathcal{O}(N)$ and similarity sorting $\mathcal{O}(N\log N)$.
-Then we compute the stationary distribution $\tilde{\pi}$ using power iteration, whose time complexity is $\mathcal{O}(tN)$, where $t \ll N$ is usually small.
-The total time complexity of an $L$-layer DiglacianGCN is therefore $\mathcal{O}(N \log N + LNd^2)$.
+In the stage of constructing the combined graph $G_c$, the time complexity of the approximate similarity sorting including cosine similarity computation $\mathcal{O}(N)$ and similarity sorting $\mathcal{O}(N\log N)$.
+Then we compute the stationary distribution $\pi$ using power iteration, whose time complexity is $\mathcal{O}(tN)$, where $t \ll N$ is usually small.
+The total time complexity of an $L$-layer DiL-GCN is therefore $\mathcal{O}(N \log N + LNd^2)$.
 Further, the time complexity of computing the hitting matrix by the fundamental matrix based on \cref{eq:fm0} is $\mathcal{O}(N)$.
-The time complexity of row-wise sparsification of $\mathfrak{C}$ is $\mathcal{O}(N \log N)$.
-In total, the DiglacianGCN-CT has the same time complexity as DiglacianGCN.
+The time complexity of row-wise sparsification of $\widehat{\mathcal{C}}_s$ is $\mathcal{O}(N \log N)$.
+In total, the DiL-GCN$_{CT}$ has the same time complexity as DiL-GCN.